zackosowski/CSVault/Assignments/Simple Mad Lib.md

 ---
 #### How to Submit

-Save the file as `MadLib1.py` in your unit 2 assignments folder.
+Save the file as `SimpleMadLib.py` in your assignments folder and push your code to your GitHub repository.

 ---
 #### Helpful Articles